Vitols999/QMS-WIKI/DevelopingDocumentation.md

-    **Mind that the `.md` extension is mandatory when creating a new _Markdown_ file offline!**  If you omit the `.md` extension, neither the local scripts nor the Bitbucket server will recognize your file as a _Markdown_ file.
+    **Mind that the `.md` extension is mandatory when creating a new _Markdown_ file offline!**  If you omit the `.md` extension, neither the local scripts nor the Github server will recognize your file as a _Markdown_ file.

 *   If you want to see the outcome of rendering your file to HTML, just